Lake Neusiedl: Water level fluctuations

-Before the regulation works of the 19th century, the lake extended in the southeast to the marshlands of the Hanság (Waasen) which have been increasingly drained and claimed for agriculture from the 16th century onward.
+Before the regulation works of the 19th century, the lake reached in the southeast to the marshlands of the Hanság (Waasen) which have been increasingly drained and claimed for agriculture from the 16th century onward.
 Originally, the lake was thus closely connected to the Danube and the Rába river systems.

 Nature and wildlife

-Most of the lake is surrounded by reeds which serve as a habitat for wildlife (making the lake an important resting place for migratory birds) and are harvested in winter as soon as the ice is solid enough.
-This serves a double purpose, one ecological (removal of the bulk of organic matter that would otherwise decay in the lake) and one economic (the reed is sold for various purposes, mostly related to construction and housing).
-During the summer months, there are occasional reed fires, as dry reed is easily flammable, and fires spread quickly because of the almost constant wind.
+Most of the lake is surrounded by reeds, a habitat for wildlife (making the lake an important resting place for migratory birds).
+Reeds are harvested in winter as soon as the ice is solid enough.
+This serves its ecology (removal of the bulk of organic matter that would otherwise decay in the lake) and the local economy (the reed is sold for various purposes, mostly related to construction and housing).
+During the summer months, there are occasional reed fires, as dry reed is easily flammable; these often spread quickly as it tends to be windy.
 Water quality is determined by temperature, wind, and by the amount of salt and mud emanating with the ground water from the sediments.

-Several plans for dams and other intrusive construction works which would have destroyed the lake and its biotopes were discussed during the first half of the 20th century but came to nothing.
-Detailed plans to divide the lake bed with earthworks so that certain parts with reasonably fertile soil could be permanently drained and claimed for agriculture while the remaining parts would be used for intensive aquaculture had been finalized and approved in 1918 but were abandoned when most of the lake became Austrian territory after World War I. In 1971 plans for a bridge across the Austrian part of the lake were thwarted by environmentalists.
+Several plans for dams and other intrusive construction works for economic growth/sustainable energy directly threatened its endemic biotopes (rather uniform and rare still, brackish water and temperate climate habitats for hundreds of species) were mooted during the first half of the 20th century.
+A drainage scheme to recover much land which would be reasonably fertile soil as well as intensive aquaculture had been finalized and approved in 1918.
+This was aborted when most of the lake became Austrian territory after World War I ended that year.
+In 1971 plans for a bridge across the Austrian part of the lake were thwarted by environmentalists.

 In 1993 the National Park Neusiedler See-Seewinkel gained international acceptance as an IUCN Category II preserve.
 In 2001 the national parks in Austria and Fertő-Hanság in Hungary were together accepted as a World Heritage Site.
 Lake Neusiedl See and its surrounding areas in Austria also enjoy protection through the Ramsar Convention on Wetlands.